BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 ### Coin selection

-Some users may prefer to choose which of their on-chain bitcoin (UTXOs to be precise) to send, in order to protect their privacy.
+On-chain wallets may offer experienced users the option to choose which of their on-chain bitcoin (UTXOs to be precise) to send, in order to protect their privacy.
 More on this topic on the [Coin selection page]({{ '/guide/how-it-works/coin-selection/' | relative_url }}).

 ---